-- Elise Lindsay International Graduate Student - Elise Lindsay is remembered for her particular love of the CWRU international students.
+- Elise Lindsay International Graduate Student - Awarded in memory of International Student Services Director Elise Lindsay, who is remembered for her particular love of the CWRU international students.
 She recognized their talent, understood their path was difficult, saw their courage, and believed that they could and would change the world for the better.
 Presented to an international graduate student, the Lindsay award is given to a student who has exemplified these qualities of talent, perseverance, courage, and a desire to make the world a better place through inclusion, research, teaching, care for others, or betterment of the CWRU community.

-- Outstanding Student Organization - Awarded to a university-recognized student organization which has gone above and beyond a focus on their own membership to create a positive campus environment for all students.
-This may be through creation of programs and events, working in partnership with others, or participation in work which promotes the values of diversity and global understanding.
+- Outstanding Student Organization - This award is presented to a university-recognized student organization which has gone above and beyond a focus on their own membership to create a positive campus environment for all students.
+This may be through the creation of programs and events, working in partnership with others, or participation in work which promotes the values of diversity and global understanding.
 Winners in this category value cultural diversity and make it an integral part of what they do at Case Western Reserve University.
-Nominations should be based on work done/contributions made from January 2017 -December 2017.
+Nominations should be based on work done/contributions made from January 2018 -December 2018.

 Nominations & Eligibility